-As with most ecclesiastical environments, colour temperature and light quality were key considerations for our proposal.
+As with most ecclesiastical environments, colour temperature and light quality were key considerations for our church lighting proposal.
 To create calm and ambient setting for worship and other religious services the client chose a very warm temperature of 2700˚K and 90 CRI minimum.
 At this setting, the dark wooden interior beams and decorative elements would be enhanced and appear richer.
 To calculate the correct lumen output, we used Dialux and then carefully selected the correct Citizen LED, with a heat sink size for 56W.
 A honeycomb fitting was also selected to prevent glare.

 Read more →